Quickly Fix: Windows 10 Upgrade Couldn't Update System Reserved Partition

 Here we can see no partition is labeled as system reserved.
 Well, does it mean there is no such partition on this computer?
 Of course not.

-Actually, users had better check partition status rather than label to distinguish system reserved partition from other partitions, and the partition shown as Active & Boot is always the one we are looking for.
+Actually, users had better check partition status rather than label to distinguish system reserved partition from other partitions, and the partition shown as Active is always the one we are looking for.
 Therefore, in the screenshot above the partition labeled with RECOVERY is the system reserved partition.

 Tip: on GPT disk, this partition is not called system reserved partition but called EFI system partition or ESP: